 Always remember to call us if you have any questions about your cat's recovery.

-- For minor procedures, most cats can go home a few hours after waking up from anesthesia
+- For routine procedures, most cats can go home a few hours after waking up from anesthesia

 - For advanced or emergency procedures, extended stays of 24 hours or longer may be necessary in order to monitor vital signs and deliver critical care

-- Make sure you have a good understanding of post surgical instructions.
+- Make sure you have a good understanding of the post-surgical instructions.
 Remember, all questions are good.
 Some things to review at pick up time include:

-- The administering of medication, food and water
+- The administration of medication, food, and water

 - The changing of bandages, care of stitches, etc.